genomewalker/aMGSIM/README.md

 aMGSIM incorporates three new subcommands to generate synthetic metagenomic reads:

-- **filterBAM2sim**: Estimate coverage, depth and other properties for each genome in sample processed with filterBAM
+- **estimate**: Estimate coverage, depth and other properties for each genome in sample processed with filterBAM
 - **ancient-genomes**: Estimate coverage, depth and other properties for each genome in each synthetic community
 - **ancient-reads**: Simulate ancient reads for each taxon in each synthetic community
 - **protein-analysis**: Tracking damage to the codon positions of each simulated read.